 The sound waves are also being boosted and creating more energy in the space of the throat.
 This does not mean you are singing "from your throat," which usually refers to muscle constriction.
 It means there is more acoustic energy associated with the throat space.

 Chest voice is easier for us because there is less tension on the vocal folds for pitch and the resonance boost is one we are used to - it's how we speak.
+You will feel this chest voice more in lower notes.

 Head voice is a bit different.